Acro-polis/constitution/Active-Participant-Worker-Owner-Policy.md

 ## Becoming a Worker-Owner
 ### Initiating / nominating
 An Active Participant can be become a Worker-Owner.
 In order for this to happen there need to be at least *two Worker-Owners* that agree the specific Active Participant is such an added value to our organization that they should become a Worker-Owner.
 The existing Worker-Owners can then nominate the Active Participant using the following process.
+1. The Worker-Owners check with the Active Participant if they are interested in becoming Worker-Owner.
-1. The Worker-Owners that vouch for the Active Participant share a message in the #Recruitment channel in which they share their proposal and motivation for nominating the Active Participant.
+2. The Worker-Owners that vouch for the Active Participant share a message in the #Recruitment channel in which they share their proposal and motivation for nominating the Active Participant.
-2. They then schedule a regular "Hiring meeting" and invite all Worker-Owners.
+3. They then schedule a regular "Hiring meeting" and invite all Worker-Owners.
-3. The Hiring meeting will commend as normal, the initiators share their experiences and motivations and the other attendees can ask questions.
+4. The Hiring meeting will commend as normal, the initiators share their experiences and motivations and the other attendees can ask questions.
-4. At the end of the meeting there will be a vote to decide if the Active Participant can become a Worker-Owner.
+5. At the end of the meeting there will be a vote to decide if the Active Participant can become a Worker-Owner.
 NB:  If the vote is negative, the Active Participant can not be nominated to become a Worker-Owner for three months.
 This ensures that the Active Participant has the time to improve/grow/learn, while also ensuring that there will not be weekly discussions about whether someone is suitable yet.